saipataneni/HealthAxis/README.md

 # HealthAxis
-An all-in-one healthcare app that enables seamless communication between patient and doctors with extended features and flexibiity
+An all-in-one healthcare app that enables seamless communication between patient and doctors with extended features and flexibiity.
+Overall this is an excellent project